tishana/tower-of-hanoi/README.md

 --------------------------------------------
 ## User Stories:

-*I can select a disk to move by clicking on its tower.
+- I can select a disk to move by clicking on its tower.

-..*I can deselect a disk my clicking on its tower after I have selected the disk.
+- I can deselect a disk my clicking on its tower after I have selected the disk.

-..*I can move a disk to a new tower (within game rules) by clicking on the new tower.
+- I can move a disk to a new tower (within game rules) by clicking on the new tower.

-..*I can be alerted when I am making an illegal move.
+- I can be alerted when I am making an illegal move.

-..*I can be alerted when I have won the game.
+- I can be alerted when I have won the game.

-..*I can reset the game by clicking the reset button.
+- I can reset the game by clicking the reset button.

 --------------------------------------------